apache/qpid-jms/qpid-jms-docs/Configuration.md

     Queue queue = (Queue) context.lookup("myQueueLookup");
     Topic topic = (Topic) context.lookup("myTopicLookup");

-# Connection URI options
+## Connection URI

+The basic format of the clients Connection URI is as follows:

+      amqp://hostname:port[?option=value[&option2=value...]]

-The client can be configured with a number of different settings using the connection URI while defining the ConnectionFactory.
+The client can be configured with a number of different settings using the URI while defining the ConnectionFactory, these are detailed in the following sections.

-## JMS Configuration options
+### JMS Configuration options

 The options apply to the behaviour of the JMS objects such as Connection, Session, MessageConsumer and MessageProducer.